keithasaurus/simple_html/README.md

 render(node)
 # <h1>Hello World!</h1>
 ```

-Here, `h1` is a `Tag` and the string "Hello World!" is its only child.
-We call `render` to produce a string.
-If we wanted to add a attribute, like an `id`, we could do it by adding a dictionary as the first argument:
+If you want a tag to have attribute, you can pass a dictionary as the first argument:
 ```python
 node = h1({"id": "heading"}, "Hello World!")